Chitrakoot district

-Chitrakoot district is one of the districts of Uttar Pradesh state of India in the Bundelkhand region and Chitrakoot town is the district headquarters.
+Chitrakoot district is one of the districts of Uttar Pradesh state of India in the Baghelkhand region and Chitrakoot city is the district headquarters.
 Chitrakoot district is a part of Chitrakoot Division.
-The district occupies an area of 3,216 km².The district has a population of 991,730 (2011 Census).
+The district occupies an area of 3,216 km2.The district has a population of 991,730 (2011 Census).
 As of 2011 it is the second least populated district of Uttar Pradesh (out of 75), after Mahoba.

+To the north, Chitrakoot district shares its boundary with Kaushambi district.
+The eastern border adjoins Prayagraj district (formerly Allahabad district).
+In the south, it is flanked by Satna district and Rewa district of Madhya Pradesh, forming inter-state boundaries.
+To the west, the district touches Banda district.

 Economy

 In 2006 the Ministry of Panchayati Raj named Chitrakoot one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Successive governments have often ignored the district's development and hence has become one of the most remote and cut-off districts in India.